 John and I spent a week on a holiday in Utah early one year in April – a great time to visit as it’s not too hot yet.
 After meeting up with friends in Denver, we drove six hours to reach Moab, Utah.
-Our plan was to hike in Arches and Canyonlands National Park before heading to Torrey, Utah where we’d spend some a few days exploring Capitol Reef National Park.
+Our plan was to hike in Arches and Canyonlands National Park before heading to Torrey, Utah where we’d spend some a few days hiking in Capitol Reef National Park.

 We had loaded up on nibblies and packed a Nalgene bottle full of Malbec – a perfect way to end the day in our view.
-We chose to watch the sun go down at Balanced Rock Arches, one of the best places in the park to view the sunset.
+We chose to watch the sun go down at Balanced Rock in Arches, considered one of the best places in the park to view the sunset.

 Balanced Rock defies gravity.
 Weighing in at 3,500 tons, you can’t help but wonder when it will topple.
 The bottom layer is a mudstone that erodes at a faster rate than the cap rock – described as a hard slick rock member of the Entrada Sandstone.
 Eventually the mudstone will erode enough to cause the toppling of the Balanced Rock.